russellllaputa/MIRL/README.md

-# Masked Image Residual Learning for Scaling Deeper Vision Transformers
+# [NeurIPS 2023] Masked Image Residual Learning for Scaling Deeper Vision Transformers
 Official implementation of the paper [Masked Image Residual Learning for Scaling Deeper Vision Transformers](https://arxiv.org/abs/2309.14136)
 > Abstract: Deeper Vision Transformers (ViTs) are more challenging to train.
 We expose a degradation problem in deeper layers of ViT when using masked image modeling